mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

       --port=<port>                                         server port (can also use --host hostname:port)...
 ```

 The only one we're going to use right now is *port*.
 All right, so in order to use *mongodump* with access control enabled, you must authenticate through the *mongodump* command.
 So in addition to specifying a *port*, we also specify a *username, password, and authentication database* -- in this case, *admin*.
-All right, so running this command without specifying a directory creates a folder called *dump*.
+All right, so running this command without specifying a directory creates a folder called *dump*. (*Old way*).

 ```javascript
 // To connect to a local MongoDB instance running on port 27017 and use the default settings to export the content, run mongodump without any command-line options: